argosp/pyargos/README.md

 - Install anaconda python 3.7
 - Add the pyargos to the PYTHONPATH

+**When using pySpark-streaming it is necessary to create a virtual environment with python 3.6.5. **

 ## Loading a trial using the CLI
 ===================================